CrowdHailer/pachyderm/README.md

 - If we can loose task_supervisor, i.e. Task always wraps in try catch, or write to disk, or pachyderm application has top supervisor.
 - Investigate Dets for storage, disk back will need a worker to retry messages that were not sent.

+### Discussion of software updates

+Saving structs to disk will leave them in the old format.
+There should be a version key that can be used to upgrade

+### Single node deploy on digital ocean or some such

+I suggest the rock paper scissors implementation

+### Runtime Deadletter queue

+For those cases the simulator did not catch

 ### Typed Actors (entities)

 I can see several ways to make types actors a reality in this model.